JoKra1/GENTLE/README.md

 ## Disclaimer

 The repository is currently undergoing a much needed overhaul.
-The API is outdated and documentation is missing.
-The repository will be updated over the course of the next weeks!
+The API is outdated and documentation is missing and will be updated in the upcoming weeks.
+For now the best source of information are the inline comments!

 A Demo version of Gentle can be tested [here](https://www.gentle.eu/#/).
 Note: The screen where nodes can be placed in boxes might not work on all screens.
 We do not collect any data during the demo process.